Xenland/BitShares/coding_standards.md

   - all c headers end in .h
   - pragma once instead of header guards
   - use private implementation classes for long-lived objects
+      - long-lived objects are anything that could be allocated on the heap without significant overhead.
+Not temporaries or 'structs'.

 Example of using private implementation: